Backup and restore FAQ

-To obtain precise information about what's happening, you can enable debug messages in Administration > Server > Debugging (select the maximum level - DEVELOPER) and/or check the web server error logs.
+To obtain precise information about what's happening, you can enable debug messages in Site administration > Development > Debugging (select the maximum level - DEVELOPER) and/or check the web server error logs.

 I Still get an XML error.
 How can I clean the borked XML file?

 In some cases XML backup files may contain characters causing the restore process to abort, even after the steps described in the previous question.
 In such cases you may want to try the following: